Min-heink/sem/README.md

-This is the project readme file
+This is the project readme file .
+I am showing some step .